API Reference

 This generator draws system-level entropy using the getrandom syscall, which is typically

-have no effect.
+/dev/urandom.
+It maintains no state itself and cannot be seeded by the user, so calls such asgsl_rng_sethave no effect.
 Used primarily for workflows that require cryptographically secure random bits, see [FederalOfISecurity23] for a detailed description of the system entropy source.

 -